ISCHEMIC STROKE / CLASSIFICATION AND PATHOGENESIS

 Pulmonary A-V malformation

-- pulmonary arteriovenous malformations (PAVMs) comprise abnormal communications between the pulmonary arteries and veins
+- pulmonary arteriovenous malformation (PAVM) comprises abnormal connections between pulmonary arteries and veins

 - synonyms: pulmonary AVM, pulmonary arteriovenous fistula, pulmonary arteriovenous aneurysm

-- occurrence of PAVM in the general population is rare
+- PAVMs are rare in the general population

-- it is estimated that 70-80% of PVAMs are related to HHT (hereditary hemorrhagic telangiectasia – Osler-Weber-Rendu), mainly HHT1 (10x more than HHT2) → more about HHT see here
+- it is estimated that 70-80% of PVAMs are related to HHT (hereditary hemorrhagic telangiectasia – Osler-Weber-Rendu), mainly HHT1 (10-fold more than HHT2) → more about HHT see here

-- ≥ 15% of patients do not meet the criteria for the diagnosis of HHT and have no other systemic disease
+- ≥ 15% of patients do not fulfill the criteria for a diagnosis of HHT and have no other systemic disease

-- neurological complications are seen in ~ 50% of patients
+- neurological complications occur in ~ 50% of patients

 - paradoxical embolism ⇒ TIA/stroke, ICH, or a cerebral abscess

-- concurrent cerebral AVM (CAVM) can lead to ICH or epilepsy
+- concurrent cerebral AVM (CAVM) ⇒ ICH or epilepsy

 Pathophysiology